 In that case, you can appeal the refusal to the competent court.
 If you live in Barcelona, you can go to the SAIER at Calle Tarragona 141, so that they can inform you of your options and arrange an appointment with a lawyer.

 Is it easy to get asylum?
 Who decides?

 Asylum policy is the sole responsibility of the State and falls within the remit of the Ministry of the Interior.
-Asylum has to be applied for and applicants must undergo in-depth interviews and wait a month before they can find out whether their application has been accepted.
-The process may drag on for a period between one and three years, though the Spanish authorities should make a decision within six months.
+It has to be applied for, and applicants must undergo in-depth interviews and wait some time before finding out whether their application has been accepted.

 What are the benefits of the state programme?

 Requesting international protection is a legal process that does not confer any social benefits.

 Those with no resources of their own who are claiming asylum can turn to the state programme once their application has been accepted.